 The doctor will ask the patient about the symptoms they are experiencing.
 The doctor will not only ask about urinary urgency.
 The patient needs to provide the doctor details of the additional symptoms they experience.
 The doctor will be able to determine a suspected cause by considering the symptoms.

-The doctor also needs to conduct a physical examination of the patient.
+Furthermore, the doctor also needs to conduct a physical examination of the patient.
 The doctor will feel the abdominal region of the patient.
 This will allow the doctor to determine if there are abnormalities, such as swelling and enlargement.

 If a prostate problem is expected, then the doctor may advise the patient to undergo a digital rectal exam.
 This involves the doctor putting a finger into the rectum of the patient.